import netCDF4

 How tiles_by_vars and tiles_by_dims interact if there is conflicting tile sizes depends on if the collect_attrs parameter was True or False.

-• Set the array grouping.
-A NetCDF variable maps to TileDB attributes.
-The collect_attrs parameters determines if each NetCDF variable is stored in a separate array, or if all NetCDF variables with the same underlying dimensions are stored in the same TileDB array.
-Scalar variables are always grouped together.
+collect_attrsparameters determines if each NetCDF variable is stored in a separate array, or if all NetCDF variables with the same underlying dimensions are stored in the same TileDB array.
+Scalar variables are always grouped together.collect_attrs: IfTrue, store all attributes with the same dimensions in the same array.
+Otherwise, store each attribute in a separate array.

 # Try changing the parameters, `collect_attrs`, `tiles_by_dims`, and `tiles_by_var` and see how it effects the tile size for all dimensions